plausible/website/_posts/2021-05-10-page-experience-update-core-web-vitals-and-how-to-keep-your-site-lightweight.md

 One benefit of using PageSpeed Insights is that you can get the scores of any website on the web rather than only getting the scores of sites that you manage.
 Take a look at [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).

-## How can I improve my core web vitals and my page speed?
+## How can I improve my page speed and pass core web vitals?

 ![Image](/uploads/core-web-vitals-field-lab-data.png)